cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 Since the p-value 0.44 > a = 0.05, we fail to reject H0.

 ##Question 2
+In this question we want to reinforce your understanding of the central limit theorem (CLT), which is a very important theorem in statistics.
+Please refresh your notes about what the theorem says.
+In what follows, our goal is to witness how the distribution of sample means approaches the normal distribution when the size of the samples is large enough and to see that this holds for different distributions (in your notes you saw this just with the exponential distribution).

 - 2.1 Poisson
+1) Before generating random samples, use the set.seed() command to allow your experiments to be reproducible.
+2) Now create 10000 samples of size 1000 each, drawn from a Poisson distribution with parameter λ = 2.7.
+Please try to do this with a function from the apply family, rather than using a for-loop if possible.
+3) Compute a vector with the means of these samples
+4) Plot a density (HINT: look at my ggplot2 examples for this) of this vector of means.
+Is it what you expected?
+5) Compute the mean of your sample means and state what the expected value of this is
+6) Finally, run a hypothesis test to check the normality of your vector of means

 ```{r}
 samples <- 10000